 Rebecca Bowen Creed

-magazine and as a " Super Lawyer" in the top 5% of Florida
+magazine and as a " Super Lawyer," recognized among the top

 Born and raised in North Carolina, Rebecca earned her

 undergraduate degree in English from the University of Virginia.